scopeusc/scope-f19/lesson-5/README.md

 ![UI](screenshots/barebone.png)

-You can see that if you click the buttons for now then nothing is getting typed on the screen.
+If you click the buttons nothing is getting typed on the screen.
 Now we have to implement the working logic of this calculator.

 To handle the click events, we will create a new function named `handleClick` and will add this function to our Calculator component class.
-But, the next thing to observe is that the buttons from “0-9” and operators like “+,-,*,/” will have different roles.
+But, you can see that the buttons from “0-9” and operators like “+,-,*,/” will have different roles.
 So, what we can do is inside the `handleClick` function we will use a `switch..case` statement to perform different operations on clicking different buttons.

 We need to create two states for our Calculator application and we will update these two states according to the user inputs.
 The two states that we need are: